philfung/add-to-homescreen/README.md

 # Todos
 - [ ] Issue with overlay not covering the website when re-sized
+- [ ] Error Screen: fix ontouchstart not being triggered on Android Chrome
 - [ ] Fix in-app browser detection:
     - IOS
         - [x] Facebook